wmo-im/wis2box-training/documentation/docs/practical-sessions/installing-wis2box-with-test-data.md

 Click the "EXPLORE" option on `http://<your-host>`.

-!!! question "View latest data per station on the wis2box-UI"
+!!! question "View latest data per station on the wis2box UI"
     Click on on the stations in the station-list or hover your mouse over a station in the map to see the latest data for that station.

 ## Conclusion